-For California State University Los Angeles, School of Education, she has evaluated the communication skills of student teachers, taught Intercultural Communication in Urban Settings and mini-courses on mainstreaming children with disabilities into regular classrooms.
-She was the first female chair of the Communication Arts Department (School of Film and Television), LMU and a former chair of the Communication Studies Department, LMU.
-Former president and program director of California Women in Higher Education, LMU chapter and once named woman of the year by that chapter.
+At LMU she was the first female chair of the Communication Arts Department (now School of Film and Television), and chair of the Communication Studies Department.
+She’s the former president and program director of the LMU chapter of California Women in Higher Education, which once named her woman of the year.

-She served as LMU's first sexual harassment mediator, vice president of LMU's Faculty Senate, first vice chair of the Academic Assembly, LMU college facilitator for multicultural affairs, and as a member of LMU's Racial Discrimination Mediation Panel, Intercultural Advisory Committee, and on the Committee on Faculty Committees.
-And LMU's students once voted her the university's teacher of the year.
+She has been vice president of the LMU Faculty Senate, first vice chair of the Academic Assembly, college facilitator for multicultural affairs and a member of LMU's Racial Discrimination Mediation Panel, Intercultural Advisory Committee, and the Committee on Faculty Committees.
+She was LMU's first sexual harassment mediator.
+Students once voted her LMU’s teacher of the year.

-Professor Oliver's research focuses on developing peer mentoring to facilitate learning and build communities, particularly among the underprivileged.
-Her research has taken her from religious communities in Northern California to villages in rural Namibia.
-In her long career, Professor Oliver has mentored countless students, student organizations, and faculty.
+Professor Oliver's research focuses on developing peer mentoring to facilitate learning and build communities, particularly among underprivileged and underrepresented students and their communities.
+She has conducted research in an inner-city college, a Northern California convent and villages in rural Namibia.
+Throughout her career, Professor Oliver has mentored countless students, organizations, and faculty.

 California State University at Los Angeles : M.A.